bastndev/Lynx-Snippets/README.md

 2. Type any **Quick Shortcut** (e.g., `lv` for View).
 3. Press `Tab` or `Enter` to expand the snippet.

+### 🛠️ Extension Commands

+This extension includes several commands to help you manage your snippets more efficiently.
+You can access these commands from the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

+- 🗂️ **`Manage Snippets:`**  Opens the snippet management interface, where you can view and organize your existing snippets.
+- ✨ **`Create New Snippet:`** Starts the process to create a new custom snippet.
+- 🔄 **`Refresh Snippets:`** Reloads and updates your snippet collection to reflect the latest changes.

+Use these commands to quickly create, manage, update, or recover your LynxJS snippets without leaving the editor.

 </br>

 ## Installation